 During this interactive program, through small group exercises, video presentation, and large group discussion, you will have the opportunity to clarify and update key and practical elements to support you and your next career move.
 The completion of a CliftonStrengths assessment is required in advance of the workshop, and additional information will be provided upon acceptance to the pilot program.

 Pre-work is required for this session, and will be distributed by the PDFO in advance of the workshop date.
-The pre-work will be due by Friday, August 31, 2018.

 Sally Halliday, Registered Clinical Counsellor

 Sally is a Registered Clinical Counsellor who holds an MA in Counselling Psychology and additional training in Leadership, Emotional Intelligence, Organizational coaching, and career development.
 She brings her passion for teaching into curriculum development and group facilitation for various audiences and a range of topics including emotional intelligence, interpersonal communication skills in the workplace, group dynamics, and personality assessments.
 As a former program leader at UBC Continuing Studies, Sally worked collaboratively in the development and delivery of such programs as the UBC Certificate in Organizational Coaching and the UBC Certificate in Peer Counselling.

 Maura Da Cruz, Organizational Development and Learning Consultant